Global Health & Disparities Path of Excellence

 Curriculum - M3-M4 Years: During clinical clerkships GHD students apply knowledge and skills in caring for vulnerable patients, and meet occasionally with their small groups to reflect on their experiences.
 During the M4 year GHD students will plan and implement mentored month-long projects in underserved settings, complete their capstone projects, and finalize a career development plan.

-Administration: Brent Williams, MD, Associate Professor of Internal Medicine, serves as the Director of the GHD Path of Excellence.
-The GHD Path is operated by a Faculty Steering and Mentorship Working Group, with regular input from students.
+Administration: Brent Williams, MD, Associate Professor of Internal Medicine, and Senait Fisseha, MD, JD, Associate Professor of Obstetrics and Gynecology, serve as Co-Directors of the GHD Path of Excellence.
+The GHD Path is operated by a Faculty Steering Group and Advisors, with regular input from students.